Azure/azure-powershell/documentation/migration-guides/migration-guide.4.0.0.md

 - This cmdlet has been deprecated.

 ### Get-AzureRmAlertRule
-- Each element of the the output (a list of objects) of this cmdlet is flattened, i.e. instead of returning objects with the structure `{ Id, Location, Name, Tags, Properties }` it will return objects with the structure `{ Id, Location, Name, Tags, Type, Description, IsEnabled, Condition, Actions, LastUpdatedTime, ...}`, which is all of the attributes of an Azure Resource plus all of the attributes of an AlertRuleResource at the top level.
+- Each element of the output (a list of objects) of this cmdlet is flattened, i.e. instead of returning objects with the structure `{ Id, Location, Name, Tags, Properties }` it will return objects with the structure `{ Id, Location, Name, Tags, Type, Description, IsEnabled, Condition, Actions, LastUpdatedTime, ...}`, which is all of the attributes of an Azure Resource plus all of the attributes of an AlertRuleResource at the top level.

 ```powershell
 # Old